Synchronize Visual Studio settings across multiple computers

 Side-by-side synchronized settings

-In Visual Studio 2017 version 15.3 and later, certain settings like tool window layout aren't shared between different side-by-side installations of Visual Studio 2017.
+Certain settings like tool window layout aren't shared between different side-by-side installations of Visual Studio.
 The CurrentSettings.vssettings file in %userprofile%\Documents\Visual Studio 2017\Settings is in an installation-specific folder that is similar to %localappdata%\Microsoft\VisualStudio\15.0_xxxxxxxx\Settings.

 To use the new installation-specific settings, do a fresh installation.
-When you perform an upgrade of an existing Visual Studio 2017 installation to the most current update, it uses the existing shared location.
+When you upgrade an existing Visual Studio installation, it uses the existing shared location.

 Upgrade to Visual Studio 2017 version 15.3 or later.

 Use the Import\Export settings wizard to export all your existing settings to some location outside of the %localappdata%\Microsoft\VisualStudio\15.0_xxxxxxxx folder.

 Open the Developer Command Prompt for VS 2017 and run

 Open Visual Studio and import the saved settings from the exported settings file.